Tribler/trustchain-superapp/freedomOfComputing/README.md

 ## Overview

-Freedom-of-Computing is an extension-app of the trustchain app.
-It enables the users to share files in the forms of torrents, through a torrent peer-to-peer (P2P) network, which is the same peer-to-peer network that we call "DemoCommunity" within the app.
+Freedom-of-Computing (FOC) is an extension-app of the trustchain app.
+It enables the users to share files in the forms of torrents, through a torrent peer-to-peer (P2P) network, which is the same peer-to-peer network that we call "FOCCommunity" within the app.
 More specifically though, the purpose of the torrent network is to enable users to freely distribute code in the form of .apk files.
 The code can be uploaded (seeded) and downloaded by the users, who can then dynamically load that code and execute it.
-The code, apart from being an .apk file, needs to have a specific format for its execution to work, the requirements/constraints are listed below.
+The code, apart from being an .apk file, also needs to follow some constraints to be executed; the requirements/constraints are listed below.

 ## Describing the main use case of our app
 We present the main use case of our app, step by step, through which our contributions to the whole “superapp” project become visible.

-### Creating a torrent out of any file
+### Creating a torrent out of an apk
-The user has a file he wants to distribute to the rest of the peers in the superapp’s network, say “image.png”.
-Suppose this file resides in the main directory of his Android phone’s storage (the root directory of Internal Storage).
-The user writes the name of the file in the torrent inputBox, including the extension (i.e. image.png).
-He presses on the “Upload torrent” button, which causes both a torrent file and a magnet link to be created, both representing the given file.
-The file then begins to be seeded by the user.

-### Informing the other peers about the seeding torrent
+The user has a .apk file they want to distribute to the rest of the peers in the superapp’s network, say “demo.apk”.
+Suppose this file resides on a publicly accessible location on the internet.
+The user presses the "+"-button on the main FOC screen and enters the URL on which the .apk is published.
+After confirming this URL, the .apk file will be downloaded into the superapp's app-specific directory and a new button will be displayed on the main FOC screen.
+By long-pressing/holding the newly appeared button, the user will be shown a set of options from which they can choose to either delete the file or create a torrent out of it.
+Once the torrent has been created, FOC will automatically share this with other FOC peers within the community.
-The user presses the “Inform peers about seeding” button, which sends the magnet link to every other peer in the network.
-Every recipient can now check his incoming magnet links / messages by pressing the “Retrieve list of torrents” button.
-Upon pressing that button, a list of the available torrents appears at the bottom of the scrollable screen.

 ### Downloading the seeding torrent, as a recipient
-The recipient can press on any of the list entries, which represent a seeded torrent each.
-The magnet link of that torrent will then fill up the torrent inputBox.
-Finally, by pressing the “Download (magnet link)” button, and since the corresponding inputBox is filled up, the seeded torrent will begin downloading for the recipient.
-The download might take some time to actually start, especially when the only seeder is the creator of the torrent.
-The downloaded file will also be placed in the main storage directory of the phone.
+FOC continuously scans the network for newly seeded torrents, i.e. torrents it has not yet downloaded.
+If such a torrent is detected, it is directly downloaded to the app-specific directory of the superapp.
+Upon successfully downloading a detected torrent, FOC will create a torrent from the retrieved .apk on the receiving device to build a larger P2P network.
+The recipient will also be shown a new button displaying the name of the download .apk.

-### Executing the downloaded apk/jar
+### Executing the downloaded apk
-The user can press the “Execute code from jar” button to execute the file specified in the apk inputBox, which should also be stored in the main storage directory of the phone.
+The user can press the displayed buttons containing the name of the specific .apk to execute it.

 ## User Guide

+todo

 ### Upload
 Enter the apk name in the upper input box and press "Upload torrent".
 The name needs to include the location of the file if the file is not stored in the phone's main storage folder.